 How a debt for arrears of public water and sewerage charges can be collected by a local authority.

 Problems with the quality of the public water supply and with other problems such as water pressure and interruptions to the supply.

 How to appeal if Scottish water refuses to connect you to the main water or sewage systems.

 Registration and testing of a private water supply, displaying public notices, and information about how to maintain and improve the supply.

 Deciding whether to install a water meter, how to get a meter, and the costs and charges involved.

-Finding out who is responsible for maintaining and repairing water pipes in a property, checking insurance policies, and information about wasted water and cold weather problems.
+Find out who is responsible for maintaining and repairing water pipes in a property, and information about wasted water, cold weather problems and burst water mains.

 Getting connected to the public sewage system, and finding out who is responsible for maintenance and improvements to your system and for dealing with problems such as blockages, flooding and smells.

 Buying and registering a septic tank, how septic tanks work, and information on desludging and problems such as blockages, overflows and leaks.